opensound-org/opensound/README.md

 - [universal2-apple-darwin](https://crates.io/crates/cargo-zigbuild) (a combination of `x86_64-apple-darwin` and `aarch64-apple-darwin`)
 - x86_64-unknown-linux-gnu

 Other targets may also work, but we do not guarantee it.
-We guarantee that these three targets can be built successfully, but there may be differences in the level of support for their testing (also due to limited resources and human bandwidth).
+And we guarantee that all three targets can be built successfully for all versions of this project, but there may be differences in the level of support for their testing (also due to limited resources and human bandwidth).

 Firstly, we only have two Windows 10 machines (one Surface Laptop Studio and one DELL workstation) and one macOS Sonoma machine (2023 MacMini, M2 chip), so testing on the Linux platform can only be conducted on virtual machines temporarily.
 At the same time, testing on Windows 11 cannot be covered (we no longer support Windows 8 and below systems), and testing on macOS on x86 chips cannot be covered, as well as more lower versions of macOS systems.